janymuong/vb_basics/README.md

   - `GradeApp-GUI-out.png`: screenshot of the GradeApp GUI application.

 - **ICS2209Lab01App**:
-  - `Welcome.vb`: contains the code for main entry point of app.
+  - `Welcome.vb`: contains the code for main entry point of app, and form controls.
   - `ObjectDemonstrationsForm.vb`: form to load from **Welcome.vb** form.